gmf|us|en|financial-resources|articles|spring-cleaning-car-tips en_us en-us

 12. Floor mats often get the brunt of day-to-day life and see the most dirt in the vehicle.
 Shake them out and vacuum to get the crumbs, dirt and dried grass off.
 If you have all-weather mats, you can spray them down with a hose.
 Use your warm water/shampoo mixture to wash the mats using a scrub brush or toothbrush.
 Rinse and let the mats dry all the way before placing them back in your vehicle.
 For carpeted floor mats, mix a solution of two parts water, one part vinegar and a splash of dish soap, and work into the area with a cloth.
 Rinse clean.

 Ready to take it to the next level?
-Check out our YouTube channel for great tips to organize your trunk and more.
+Check out five more tips for showing your car some love all year round.

 Elizabeth Ygartua